twelve17/openalpr-ios/README.md

 Running the script will:

-- Download the OpenCV 3.0.0 framework binary release.
+- Download the OpenCV 3.0.0 framework binary release and symlink the headers diretory so that the OpenALPR code will see them.
-- Dwonload and build universal Tesseract 3.03, Leptonica 1.71, and OpenALPR static library framework bundles from source.
+- Download and build universal Tesseract 3.03, Leptonica 1.71, and OpenALPR static library framework bundles from source.
 - Generate a OpenALPR Xcode project

 ## Requirements